scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 Low effort amalgamation of several Klee One-derived fonts with some minute edits.

 Glyphs do not necessarily follow any source, but most of them should follow the J-source or G-source.

-Scriptwide Kyokasho CJK consists of 2 fonts to support as many CJK ideographs as possible.

 ## Coverage